-The supervised contrastive learning is used to optimize the fused features, enabling effective utilization between features from different domains \cite{khosla2020supervised}.
+The supervised contrastive learning is used to optimize the fused features, enabling effective utilization between features from different domains.
 Compared with unsupervised contrastive learning, supervised contrastive learning makes full use of label information.
 It can use multiple samples of the same class as positive sample pairs, rather than relying only on the data augmentation to generate positive samples, which helps to better learn the consistency within the classification.
 In addition, supervised contrastive learning employs the SupCon loss function, which overcomes various shortcomings of the cross-entropy loss function, such as lack of robustness to noisy labels, insufficient margin between the classes, and unbalanced optimization of multiple features \cite{chen2020simple,bi2022vision,liu2016large,peng2022balanced}.
 These advantages contribute to recognizing the type of UAVs from the extremely similar and noisy I/Q signals.

 Specifically, given a batch of input samples, random data augmentation is performed to generate two different signal views.
 These two views pass through the previously mentioned feature extraction network to obtain two feature representations.
-Finally, the supervised contrastive loss function is calculated based these feature representations.
-The main idea is to regard all samples of the same category as positive samples and reduce the distance between them, while regarding samples of other classifications as negative samples and increase the distance between them.
+Finally, the supervised contrastive loss function is calculated based on these feature representations.
+The main idea is to regard all samples of the same category as positive samples and reduce the distance between them, while regarding samples of other classifications as negative samples and increasing the distance between them.
+In supervised contrastive learning, each sample in the batch is sequentially taken as an anchor sample, and its corresponding positive and negative sample sets are constructed according to the class labels.
 The supervised contrastive loss function is denoted as